subhaviv/sample-s2s-cdk-agent-hcls/README.md

 3. Import your new tool implementation in `backend/nova_s2s_backend.py`.
 For example, we import the `backend/retrieve_user_profile.py` like `import knowledge_base_lookup`.

 4. Add logic to call your tool in `backend/nova_s2s_backend.py` in the function `processToolUse`.
-In this method, we parse the S2S models' tool request to find the tool name and any tool inputs.
+In this method, we parse the Amazon Nova Sonic's tool request to find the tool name and any tool inputs.
 We then call the `main()` method in the python file that implements that tool.

 ```python
 async def processToolUse(self, toolName, toolUseContent):